jakevdp/jakevdp.github.com/source/_posts/2013-03-23-matplotlib-and-the-future-of-visualization-in-python.markdown

 - Just as matplotlib achieves cross-platform ubiquity using the old model of multiple backends, Bokeh achieves cross-platform ubiquity through IPython’s new model of in-browser, client-side rendering.
-- Just as matplotlib was familiar to MatLab users, Bokeh is familiar to ggplot users
+- Just as matplotlib uses a syntax familiar to MatLab users, Bokeh uses a syntax familiar to R/ggplot users
 - Just as matplotlib had a coherent vision of focusing on 2D cross-platform graphics, Bokeh has a coherent vision of building a ggplot-inspired, in-browser interactive visualization tool